2027 WBSC Premier12: Format

-The format will undergo several significant changes in format compared to 2023.
-The expansion to 16 teams and new format was approved on 24 October 2024.
+The format will undergo several significant changes in format compared to 2024.
+The expansion to 16 teams and new format was announced on 24 October 2024.

-Opening Round
+Opening round

-The tournament begins with four groups of four teams each playing in the 16-team Opening Round.
-Each team plays three games, in a round robin format against each other in the group.
-The top two teams from each group advanced to the Second Round.
+The tournament begins with four groups of four teams each playing in the 16-team opening round.
+Each team plays three games, in a round-robin format against each other in the group.
+The top two teams from each group advanced to the second round.

-Second Round
+Second round

-The tournament begins with two groups of four teams each playing in the 8-team Second Round.
+The tournament begins with two groups of four teams each playing in the eight-team second round.
 Each team plays three games, in a round robin format against each other in the group.
 The top two teams from each group advanced to the Super Round.

-Super Round
+Super round

-The four remaining teams who advanced to the Super Round, will travel to host of the Finals where they will play against the top two teams that advanced from the other group.
+The four remaining teams who advanced to the super round, will travel to host of the finals where they will play against the top two teams that advanced from the other group.

 After completion, the teams who finish first and second will play the gold medal match, while the teams placed third and fourth will play for bronze.

 Venues

-Stadiums from unknown countries would host the event.
+Taipei and Tokyo were confirmed as host cities in August 2026, with the Taipei Dome hosting one opening round group and one second round group, and the Tokyo Dome being the site of the Super Round and the medal games.
+The remaining venues are yet to be announced.